 ![]() |

-Veit has edited three volumes of the American Food in History book series from Michigan State University Press.
-The first volume in the series, Food in the Civil War Era: The North, won Gourmand International's award for Best Series Cookbook published in the United States in 2014 and was a finalist for the 2015 award in food history from the International Association of Culinary Professionals.
-The second volume, Food in the Civil War Era: The South, came out in Spring 2015, and the third volume, Food in the American Gilded Age, came out in Spring 2017.
+Veit is one of the former editors of Gastronomica: The Journal for Food Studies.
+She also edited three volumes of the American Food in History book series from Michigan State University Press.
+The first volume, Food in the Civil War Era: The North, won Gourmand International's award for Best Series Cookbook published in the United States in 2014.
+Food in the Civil War Era: The South came out in 2015 and Food in the American Gilded Age came out in 2017.